 Is cow manure acidic?

-Fresh cow manure will become acidic when it’s allowed to decompose.
-A level of acidity is inevitable.
 This is nothing to panic about.
 The concentrations of acids, here, won’t be enough to take the skin from your hands.
 Any composting process will generate acids.
 Cow manure, especially when mixed with straw, will convert to compost.

 If you place an iron object in cow manure while it’s rotting down, you will notice, after a while, that it will become very rusty.
 This will be because of the effect of the acids on the surface of the iron.